Egg Roll in a Bowl

 Step One: Prepare Sauce

 In a small bowl or glass measuring cup, whisk together the soy sauce, sesame oil, honey, rice vinegar, and sriracha until well combined.
-I like to use a glass measuring cup, as it make pouring the sauce into the skillet easier (and less likely to make a mess)!
+I like to use a glass measuring cup, as it makes pouring the sauce into the skillet easier (and less likely to make a mess)!

 Soy sauce, rice vinegar, honey, sesame oil, and sriracha being whisked together in small glass measuring cup.